Choosing an Abortion Provider

 - How the abortion procedure is performed.

 - Family planning information and education.

-Do not settle for anything less than a physician who has completed her/his residency in obstetrics and gynecology.
-You have the right to insist that your abortion is performed only by a licensed physician.
-You also have the right to know if this physician’s license has ever been suspended or revoked or if there is a history of or a pending medical malpractice.
+You have the right to insist that your abortion is performed by a licensed physician.
+You also have the right to know if this physician’s license has ever been suspended or revoked, or if there is a history of or a pending medical malpractice.

 Do you have admitting privileges to a nearby hospital?

-Make sure that the clinic is prepared to send you to a hospital in case of an emergency.
+Make sure that the clinic is prepared to transfer you to a hospital in case of an emergency.
 Surgical abortion comes with potential risk, as do all surgeries.
-You have the legal right to be assured that if you are injured during your abortion you will be immediately transferred by ambulance to the nearest emergency hospital or trauma center.
+You have the legal right to be assured that if you are injured, you will be immediately transferred by ambulance to the nearest emergency hospital or trauma center.

 If you are considering abortion and want to discuss your options, please contact us anytime.